- Pre-assembled on acrylic board for easy out of box test run

 - USB Driver Install

-In order to use the control box, you will need to install the Arduino USB driver.
+To use the control box, you will need to install the Arduino USB driver.
 Download Arduino IDE from this link.
 After the download, install the software and the driver (It will ask you whether you want to install the USB driver during the installation process).

 - Verify USB Communication